What is Meniere’s Disease?

 4. Ear Fullness, or pressure in the ear or head, is another major symptom of Meniere’s.
 The ear feels plugged, as if it needs to pop.
 The person feels the need to swallow to equalize air pressure, but this doesn’t work.
 At this point the Eustachian tube is not working properly and cannot equalize pressure.
 Other symptoms of Meniere’s may include anxiety, depression, fatigue, sweating and muscular aches and pains.

-The new treatment involves the upper cervical spine.
+The new remedy involves the upper cervical spine.
 In 1999 upper cervical chiropractor Dr. Michael Burcon made an exciting discovery.
-He was treating the upper cervical area of three patients who also had Meniere’s disease.
-After treatment, all three patients reported recovery from the vertigo caused by Meniere’s.
+He was caring for the upper cervical area of three patients who also had Meniere’s disease.
+After the adjustment, all three patients reported recovery from the vertigo caused by Meniere’s.
 Intrigued, Dr. Burcon began documenting cases of Meniere’s disease that presented to him.
 He soon realized that they had something in common: evidence of neck trauma, specifically whiplash and concussion.
-He began treating all Meniere’s cases as if treating whiplash.
+He began providing solutions for all Meniere’s cases as if dealing with whiplash.
 Vertigo dramatically improved in more than 9 out of 10 patients.
 Hearing also improved dramatically in one out of three patients.

 The Upper Cervical Spine